onparallel/parallel-claude-test/client/docs/privacy/en.md

 - Amazon Web Services, Inc. as provider of the hosting of the Service, through servers located in Ireland.
 - Google services: Google Analytics
-- Hotjar and Mixpanel, for the usage feedback of the Service

   3.4.
 PARALLEL shall guarantee the confidentiality of the Accessed Data, even after the termination of the Service.